Get the most out of summer

 - Preheat oven to 190°C (375°F).
 Place 4 cups (1 L) whole cherry or grape tomatoes (or tomato chunks) into large baking dish.
 Toss with drizzle of olive oil, 2 finely sliced garlic cloves and 1 tsp (5 mL) sugar.

-- Grab any flavour of Marinated Feta in Oil (set aside the lemon slices to squeeze on salads) and tip ingredients onto tomatoes.
+- Grab 200g of your favourite Feta and place onto tomatoes.
 Bake for 35 to 40 min.

 - Meanwhile, cook about 2 cups (500 mL) dried pasta.
 After roasting, lightly crush tomatoes and cheese.
 Season with salt and pepper to taste, plus a little extra sugar or honey, if needed.
 Toss with torn fresh basil and drained hot pasta.
 Enjoy!

 Store roasted sweet peppers in the fridge or freezer to sweeten up fave recipes!